-Our main result says that it is enough, in order to control the \mathbb{S}^p -norm of Y of a solution (Y, Z, M, K), to control the norms of the other terms (Z, M, K).
+Our main result says that one can control (Z, M, K) by controlling the component Y of a solution (Y, Z, M, K).
 We emphasize that the general setting we consider here creates additional difficulties that have not been tackled so far in the literature, and which mainly stems from the fact that it is possible for the processes K and M to jump at the same time, when the filtration is not quasi left-continuous.
 Therefore, the traditional approach which consists in applying Itô's formula to $|Y|^p$ to derive the desired estimates fails, as this makes the cross-variation between M and K appear, a term that has no particular sign and cannot be controlled easily.
-Our message here is that, in order to obtain such estimates in a general setting, one should rely on a deeper result from the general theory of processes, namely the estimates obtained in Meyer [19] for general supermartingales, a version of which we recall in the Appendix below, see Lemma A.1.
+Our message here is that, in order to obtain such estimates in a general setting, one should rely on a deeper result from the general theory of processes, namely the estimates obtained in Meyer [21] for general supermartingales, a version of which we recall in the Appendix below, see Lemma A.1.